 Copied to Clipboard

-TED Democracy, in partnership with Visit Philadelphia, officially kicked off in July 2024, featuring a series of high-profile events over three years centered around the concepts and pillars that are essential to preserving modern democracy.
+TED Democracy Philadelphia, in partnership with Visit Philadelphia, kicked off in July 2024 and featured a series of high-profile events over three years centered around the concepts and pillars that are essential to preserving modern democracy.

 Episode 1: Road to The Vote